brianbartilet/harqis-core/README.md

 #### Use Cases
 - Automates the generation of test code based on existing fixtures and templates.
 - Offers code analysis and suggestions for testing techniques.
-- Generates test code from analyzing static specifications or schemas (e.g. *OpenAPI*, *GraphQL*, *WSDL*) from available fixtures and templates.
+- Generates test code by analyzing static specifications or schemas (e.g. *OpenAPI*, *GraphQL*, *WSDL*) from available fixtures and templates.

 ### Cross Application Integration and Workflow Builder
 - **Create Robots**: Provides RPA-like capabilities to automate any workflow from integrated applications.
 - **Workflow Builder**: Features a workflow builder (akin to *Zapier* or *IFTTT*) for code-based, fully controllable application data and task scheduling.

 #### Use Cases
-- Publish workflows tasks as events that can be consumed for execution.
+- Publish workflow tasks as events that can be consumed for execution.
 - Support e2e testing and task automation.

 ## Demo Project
 - Please refer here [harqis-demo-generic-framework](https://github.com/brianbartilet/harqis-demo-generic-framework) for an sample application of **HARQIS-core**.
-- The demo project can be used as a template for creating new projects and provide basic operations of fixtures and templates.
+- The demo project can be used as a template for creating new projects and providing basic operations of fixtures and templates.
 - See the [README.md](https://github.com/brianbartilet/harqis-demo-generic-framework/blob/main/README.md)

 ## Contact